PowerShellCrack/DellDriversConsolidator/DriverConsolidator/README.md

 	\\share\drivers\9343-Win8.1-A04-HXWH4\9343\Win8.1\x64
 	\\share\drivers\E7470-win10-A07-WXGDV\E7470\win10\x64

-and built a PSobject like this:
+## Script Breakdown ##
+First grab all the folders and add it to a collection:

 	$scriptRoot = '\\share\drivers'
 	#grab only root folders